haoqunjiang/vite-jest/packages/vite-jest/README.md

 So we have to workaround this issue in the transformer, with the help of [`es-module-lexer`](https://www.npmjs.com/package/es-module-lexer)

+Note that virtual files injected by Vite / Rollup plugins are not supported at the moment.
+You need to disable these plugins during testing (when `process.env.NODE_ENV === 'test'`).

 ## The Reporter

 Only a Jest reporter can get the signal that all tests are done, so a custom reporter (`'vite-jest/reporter.cjs'`) is also required to correctly shutdown the Vite server after testing.